Bababum95/Bababum95/README.md

 ---

 ## Introduction
-Hi, my name is Stepanov Andrei and I am a beginner front-end developer.
+Hi, my name is Stepanov Andrei and I am a front-end developer.
 I have a passion for creating clean, functional websites and applications that are accessible to everyone.
 This GitHub profile is where I showcase my work and progress in the development field.

 ---